Hidden Breakthroughs in Language Model Training: Arithmetic language modeling

-Figure \ref{fig:polca_case_study} shows the POLCA breakthrough clustering for the first three basis vectors.
-Along these directions, certain data subpopulations have changes in the projected loss (Figure \ref{fig:mean_polca1} and \ref{fig:mean_polca2}) that do not occur as visibly in their full loss curves (Figure \ref{fig:mean_loss_polca1}, \ref{fig:mean_loss_polca2}). \textit{We conclude that arithmetic carries rely on breakthroughs along specific dimensions during training, but these breakthroughs may be elided in the exact loss curve.}
+Figure~\ref{fig:polca_case_study} shows POLCA clustering for the first two basis vectors.
+Along these basis vectors, certain data subpopulations show changes in the projected loss (Figures~\ref{fig:mean_polca1} and \ref{fig:mean_polca2}) that do not occur as visibly in their smoother exact loss curves (Figures \ref{fig:mean_loss_polca1} and \ref{fig:mean_loss_polca2}). \textit{We conclude that arithmetic carries rely on breakthroughs along specific dimensions during training, but these breakthroughs may be elided in the exact loss curve.}